 - A. Comparable Product Requests: Submit request for consideration of each comparable product.
 Identify product or fabrication or installation method to be replaced.
 Include Specification Section number and title and Drawing numbers and titles. - 1.
-Include data to indicate compliance with the requirements specified in "Comparable Products" Article. - 2.
+Include data to indicate compliance with the requirements specified in "Comparable Products" from Article 5, Section 5.04 of the General Conditions. - 2.
 Design Professional's Action: If necessary, the Design Professional will request additional information or documentation for evaluation within one week of receipt of a comparable product request.
 The Design Professional will notify the Contractor through the Owner of approval or rejection of proposed comparable product request within 15 days of receipt of request, or seven days of receipt of additional information or documentation, whichever is later. - a.
 Form of Approval: As specified in Section 013300 Submittal Procedure. - b.
 Use product specified if the Design Professional does not issue a decision on use of a comparable product request within time allocated. - B. Procurement Exemption Approval Product Specification Submittal: Comply with requirements in Section 013300 Submittal Procedure.
 Show compliance with requirements.